dariogriffo/ghostty-debian/README.md

 ## Roadmap

 - [x] Produce a .deb package on GitHub Releases
-- [ ] Set up a debian mirror for easier updates
+- [x] Set up a debian mirror for easier updates

 ## Disclaimer

+- This repo is not open for issues related to ghostty.
+This repo is only for _unofficial_ Debian packaging.
-This repository is based on the amazing work of [Mike Kasberg](https://github.com/mkasberg) and his [Ghostty Ubuntu](https://github.com/mkasberg/ghostty-ubuntu) packages
+- This repository is based on the amazing work of [Mike Kasberg](https://github.com/mkasberg) and his [Ghostty Ubuntu](https://github.com/mkasberg/ghostty-ubuntu) packages